IBM/aspera-cli/docs/README.erb.md

 - `shares files sync` (uses node)

 One advantage over the `async` command line is the possibility to use a configuration file, using standard options of <%=tool%>.
-Moreover <%=tool%> supports sync with application requiring token-based authorization.
+Moreover, <%=tool%> supports sync with application requiring token-based authorization.

-Some of the `sync` parameters are filled by the related plugin using transfer spec parameters (e.g. including token).
+Some `sync` parameters are filled by the related plugin using transfer spec parameters (e.g. including token).

 > **Note:** All `sync` commands require an `async` enabled license and availability of the `async` executable (and `asyncadmin`).
 The Transfer SDK 1.3 includes this.